Emotion & Learning Lab

-I am a fifth year doctoral student in Dr. Gabrielle Liverant's lab at Suffolk University's Clinical Psychology program.
+I am a sixth year doctoral student in Dr. Gabrielle Liverant's lab at Suffolk University's Clinical Psychology program.
 My research interests include anxiety and related disorders, mindfulness, and using technology to increase accessibility to evidence-based treatments.
-I have completed clinical practica at McLean's Obsessive-Compulsive Disorder Institute, the Bedford VA Domiciliary, Massachusetts General Hospital’s Center for Anxiety and Traumatic Stress Disorders, and the Boston University’s Center for Anxiety and Related Disorders/Ryan Center Behavioral Medicine Track.
-This year, I will be training at the Boston VA PTSD clinic, working at the National Center for PTSD conducting assessments for research studies, and applying for internship.
+I have completed clinical practica at McLean's Obsessive-Compulsive Disorder Institute, the Bedford VA Domiciliary, Massachusetts General Hospital’s Center for Anxiety and Traumatic Stress Disorders, and the Boston University’s Center for Anxiety and Related Disorders/Ryan Center Behavioral Medicine Track, and the Boston VA PTSD clinic.
+This year I am on internship at the UCSD/San Diego VA Consortium.

 Arimitsu, K., Hitokoto, H., Kind, S., & Hofmann, S.G.
 (2018).
 Differences in Compassion, Well-being, and Social Anxiety between Japan and the US.
 Mindfulness, 1-9. doi: 10.1080/10615806.2011.608842

 Hofmann, S.G., Curtiss, J., Carpenter, J., Kind, S. (2017).
 Effect of Treatments for Depression on Quality of Life: A Meta-Analysis.
 Cognitive Behaviour Therapy. doi: 10.1080/16506073.2017.1304445

 Curtiss, J., Carpenter, J., Kind, S., & Hofmann, S. (2016).
 Cognitive Enhancers for the Treatment of Anxiety Disorders.
 Oxford Handbooks Online. doi: 10.1093/oxfordhb/9780199935291.013.15